ali80/ios-policy/privacy.md

 - Account identifiers (user ID)
 - Region and preferred language

-If you use the app without an account, some features may be unavailable (e.g., cloud sync across devices).
+You can also use the app without an account but some features may be unavailable (e.g., cloud sync across devices).

 ### 2) Device and app information
 To connect to your IoT devices and support the app, we may collect: